I frequently ask people what their biggest cooking struggle is. The number one answer I hear?

 3. MEAL PREP IN ADVANCE.

-I like to meal prep when I get home from the grocery store or farmer’s market.
-I chop any veggies we need for the week, cook up some slow cooker chicken if I need it, and portion out any snacks or salads into individual containers.
-I like storing my prepped ingredients in airtight glass containers that can go from the fridge to the oven to the table to the freezer if need be – it cuts down on cleanup and makes for easy storage.
+I like to meal prep when I get home from the grocery store or farmer's market.
+I chop any veggies we need for the week, cook up slow cooker meal prep chicken if I need it, and portion out any snacks or salads into individual containers.
+I like storing my prepped ingredients in airtight glass containers that can go from the fridge to the oven to the table to the freezer if need be - it cuts down on cleanup and makes for easy storage.

 4. EMBRACE ONE POT MEALS.